Babe Ruth's called shot: Origins of the called-shot story

 You should have heard those fans then.
 As for the Cub players they came out on the steps of their dugout and really let me have it.

 I guess the smart thing for Charlie to have done on his third pitch would have been to waste one.

 But he didn't, and for that I've sometimes thanked God.

 While he was making up his mind to pitch to me I stepped back again and pointed my finger at those bleachers, which only caused the mob to howl that much more at me.

 Root threw me a fast ball.
 If I had let it go, it would have been called a strike.
 But this was it.
 I swung from the ground with everything I had and as I hit the ball every muscle in my system, every sense I had, told me that I had never hit a better one, that as long as I lived nothing would ever feel as good as this.

 I didn't have to look.
 But I did.
 That ball just went on and on and on and hit far up in the center-field bleachers in exactly the spot I had pointed to.

 To me, it was the funniest, proudest moment I had ever had in baseball.
 I jogged down toward first base, rounded it, looked back at the Cub bench and suddenly got convulsed with laughter.

 You should have seen those Cubs.
 As Combs said later, "There they were-all out on the top step and yelling their brains out - and then you connected and they watched it and then fell back as if they were being machine-gunned."

 That home run - the most famous one I ever hit - did us some good.
 It was worth two runs, and we won that ball game, 7 to 5.

-Ruth explained that he was upset about the Cubs' insults during the series, and that he was especially upset that Chicago fans had spat upon his wife Claire.
-Ruth not only said that he had deliberately pointed to center with two strikes, he said that he had pointed to center even before Root's first pitch.
+Ruth said that he was upset about the Cubs' insults during the series, and that he was especially upset that Chicago fans had spat upon his wife Claire.
+He said that not only had he deliberately pointed to center with two strikes, he had also pointed to center even before Root's first pitch.

 Others helped perpetuate the story over the years.
 Tom Meany, who worked for Joe Williams at the time of the called shot, later wrote a popular but often embellished 1947 biography of Ruth.
 In the book, Meany wrote, "He pointed to center field.
 Some say it was merely as a gesture towards Root, others that he was just letting the Cubs bench know that he still had one big one left.
 Ruth himself has changed his version a couple of times...
 Whatever the intent of the gesture, the result was, as they say in Hollywood, slightly colossal."